k-phantastic/Steam_Review_Analysis/README.md

 * He wrote or edited many of the written documents, including the abstract from Milestone 2 and the final written report/README.md.
 He also created data visualizations as part of the data exploration milestone and conceptualized the idea for the models.
 Finally, he wrote and edited the code for finding the best features and models for the linear regression model and creating the plots that compared the train RMSE and test RMSE in relation to the number of features.
 He collaborated with group members in meetings to discuss progress updates and provide suggestions on the best approaches to solving the objectives from the milestones.

 Khanh Phan: Coder/Writer
 * He wrote the initial README format and the code for the initial sampling of the dataset used for local processing and exploratory data analysis.
 He identified key issues in the raw data affecting initial analysis and processing.
 Upon establishing up the appropriate setup for runtimes, he was able to help process and clean-up the raw data for use in downstream tasks.
 He assisted in generating visualizations with the cleaned data.
-He was a key contributor in maintaining repository and project flow, including the publishing of the data labels and the setup requirements.
+He was a key contributor in maintaining repository and project flow, including the publishing of the data labels, redesign of plots to match Steam's color palette, and the setup requirements.

 ## Team Members